grafana/grafana-infinity-datasource/website/src/wiki/global-queries.md

 next_page_slug: '/wiki/configuration'
 ---

 > DEPRECATED.
 From v0.7.8, This feature is deprecated in favour of Grafana panel library.
-From v0.8 this feature may be removed.

 Working with same queries in multiple dashboards might be hard some times.
 To change a query, you need to update all the dashboards.
 So Infinity datasource gives an option to register queries globally and then allows to reuse the queries across dashboards.